CAHSEE Test Breakdown

 The Utility of CAHSEE

-Before going through the CAHSEE test format, it is equally important to understand the significance of CAHSEE so that you appreciate the reason why you have to take CAHSEE.
-The most important reason for the conduct of CAHSEE is to provide a means for evaluating the level of basic academic skills in reading, writing, and mathematics developed by high school students, which should be of the minimum level as specified by the state standards.
-CAHSEE score reports help in the identification of those students whose skills do not meet the requisite levels and therefore, such students can be provided with the necessary guidance and counselling so as to bring their abilities and skill levels to the standard that is expected of a high school student graduating from a public school in California.
+Before going through the test format, it is equally important to understand the significance so that you appreciate the reason why you have to take up the test.
+The most important reason is to provide a means for evaluating the level of basic academic skills in reading, writing, and mathematics developed by high school students, which should be of the minimum level as specified by the state standards.
+The score reports help in the identification of those students whose skills do not meet the requisite levels and therefore, such students can be provided with the necessary guidance and counselling so as to bring their abilities and skill levels to the standard that is expected of a high school student graduating from a public school in California.
 CAHSEE is also used for calculating the Academic Performance Index for state accountability purposes and the Adequate Yearly Progress so as to meet the requirements of the ‘No Child Left Behind’ Act.

 CAHSEE Test Format

 CAHSEE evaluates the academic competence of high school students in two major subject areas, English and Math.
-The CHASEE test format is organized in such a way that there are two parts for assessing the skills of students in these two subject areas.
-The two parts of CAHSEE are as follows:
+The test format is organized in such a way that there are two parts for assessing the skills of students in these two subject areas.
+The two parts are:

 - English-Language Arts (ELA)